tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 and security-related events, such as:

 *   Successful and failed login attempts.
-*   Access to clusters, their configurations, data model, and stored data.
+*   Access to clusters, their configurations, data models, and stored data.
 *   Changes in the access control system: users, roles, passwords, LDAP configurations.

 The complete list of |tcm| audit events is provided in :ref:`Event types <tcm_audit_log_event_types>`.